mxstack/mxmake/docs/source/make.md

 ## Variables

 In "make", variables are used to store values that can be referenced in multiple places throughout the makefile.
-Variables are defined by assigning a value to a name, and can be used in rules, dependencies, and commands.
+Variables are defined by assigning a value to a name and can be used in rules, dependencies, and commands.

 For example, the following makefile uses a variable to store the name of the compiler: